- Name: Fundamentals of Applied Industrial Technology

 - Transfer Information: (Courses with numbers 100 to 299) This course is designed to apply toward a WNC degree and/or transfer to other schools within the Nevada System of Higher Education, depending on the degree chosen and other courses completed.
 It may transfer to colleges and universities outside Nevada.
 For information about how this course can transfer and apply to your program of study, please contact a counselor.

 - Academic Division: Career and Technical Education

 I: Catalog Course Description

 Explains the fundamental concepts of electricity used in many applications, especially control systems.
 Ohm's Law and Kirchhoff's voltage and current laws will be applied both in theory and through lab experiments.
 Mechanical concepts of basic levers and forces, friction and pulleys and gears are introduced, as well as their effects on a system.
 Covers fundamental operation of electric relay controls and explains basic logic circuits which are used to provide automated control of many types of machines.
 Simulated tools and test equipment are utilized.Note: Non-transferable for an NSHE baccalaureate degree.
-Non-applicable towards an AA or AS Degree.
+Non-applicable towards an AA, AB or AS Degree.